NoriSte/reactjsday-2019-testing-course/book/react-testing-library/rendering.md

   })
 ```

-## Automatic cleanup
+### Automatic cleanup

-You may notice that `render` doesn't require us to pass container (nor to add anything to `document.body` anymore) we can remove the setup and teardown blocks
+You may notice that `render` doesn't require us to pass a container (nor to add anything to `document.body` anymore) then, we can remove the setup and teardown blocks

 > note: in old tutorials you may see import of `react-testing-library/cleanup` this is no longer required as the `beforeEach` and `afterEach` are automatically registered now